PotatoFi/Packet-Potato/README.md

 ## Display

-The display is controlled with a MAX7219: https://www.analog.com/media/en/technical-documentation/data-sheets/max7219-max7221.pdf
+The display is controlled with a MAX7219, which is [common and well-documented](https://www.analog.com/media/en/technical-documentation/data-sheets/max7219-max7221.pdf).
+It's the big integrated circuit on the front of the Packet Potato, above the 7-segment displays.

 # Flashing the WeMos D1 Mini